 The current School Council is made up of representatives from each class from Reception to Year 6.
 A school election day is held in September and pupils are asked to complete their own manifestoes to present to their peers.
 A ballot box is then placed in each class and pupils are asked to vote.
 The election results are then announced as part of our Golden Assembly on the Friday and the children receive their official badge and are congratulated on behalf of the whole school community.

-The School Council meet once a week with Mrs Francis to share ideas on how to make St Joseph's even better!
-They also read the suggestions from the box, made by fellow pupils and discuss how these could be incorporated to improve school life.
+The School Council meet regularly with Mrs Francis to share ideas on how to make St Joseph's even better!
+They also provide feedback to other members on view points from their class mates.

-The School Council are also responsible for organising fundraising events to help raise money for charities as well as whole school outings!
+The School Council are also responsible for organising fundraising events to help raise money for charities and whole school outings, as well as other fun events such as- our up and coming...
+St Joseph's Got Talent!